 into the Firefox address bar and press Enter. - Search for “network.dnsCacheExpiration“.

-- Click on the edit button and change the DNS expiration value from ‘60‘ to ‘0‘.
+- Click the Edit button and change the DNS expiration value from ‘60‘ to ‘0‘.
 Save the changes.

 - Close the